Junaid Khan (Basmachi leader): Clashes with the Red Army

-After the 1917 Bolshevik seizure of power in the October Revolution, anti-monarchists and Turkmen tribesmen joined forces with the Bolsheviks at the end of 1919 to depose the khan.
-By early February 1920, the Khivan army under Junaid Khan was completely defeated.
-On 2 February 1920, Khiva's last khan, Sayyid Abdullah, abdicated and a short-lived Khorezm People's Soviet Republic (later the Khorezm SSR) was created out of the territory of the old Khanate of Khiva, before it was finally incorporated into the Soviet Union in 1924.
+After the 1917 Bolshevik seizure of power in the October Revolution, and Junaid's failed attack against the Boshevik stronghold in Petro-Aleksandrovsk, anti-monarchists and Turkmen tribesmen joined forces with the Bolsheviks at the end of 1919 to depose the Khan.

+By early February 1920, the Khivan army under Junaid Khan was completely defeated and Junaid Khan retreated to Karakum desert.
+On 2 February 1920, Khiva's last Khan, Sayyid Abdullah, abdicated and a short-lived Khorezm People's Soviet Republic (later the Khorezm SSR) was created out of the territory of the old Khanate of Khiva, before it was finally incorporated into the Soviet Union in 1924.
 The former Khanate was divided between the new Turkmen SSR and Uzbek SSR.

+In early months of 1922 during the height of Basmachi movement, Enver Pasha sent convoys and letters to Junaid Khan who was offering strong resistance to the Bolsheviks in the Karakum desert.
+In addition, Turkmen tribes also joined Junaid khan, who had the title of "Commander of the Army of Islam" Thus the area under the control of the Khiva Basmachis was significantly expanded.
+In April 1922, Junaid Khan captured The Boldumsaz District.
+In April 12, Junaid Khan attacked the Turkmen tribes of Chavodurs who were close with Soviets and reflected heavy casualties.

+There were Basmachi uprisings against the Soviet government in Khiva in 1922 and the Russians also suffered a heavy defeat against Junaid Khan in Khiva.
+Which led to Khiva and Khorezm being finally seized by Junaid Khan.
+However, even though Junaid Khan lost in May 1922, he did not lose any of his soldiers; in fact, new volunteers started joining his army.
+Although he did not lose any of his soldiers, some of his troops began to negotiate with the Red Army and eventually 150 basmachis surrendered.

 Junaid Khan later waged numerous wars for several years with the emerging Soviet Turkestan and later with constituent republics of Soviet Central Asia for different reasons: to keep Khiva independent from Soviet rule, to recapture lost territories of the Khanate during the years as Russian protectorate, as well as to accumulate wealth.
 Though initially some of his battles were successful, he lost the most important ones and finally fled first to Persia and then to Afghanistan where he eventually died in 1938.